-Note 8 records a significant adjustment to deferred tax assets for the year based on unutilised tax losses.
+Note 8 records a significant adjustment to deferred tax assets for the current and prior year based on unutilised tax losses.

 Management has reassessed the possibility of utilising the tax losses against profits in the tax-free incentive period as well as in the five years thereafter.
-It was determined that no offset can be done in the first five years which ends in 2022 and only a portion will be utilised within the next five years.
+It was determined that no offset could be done in the first five years which ended in 2022 and only a portion will be utilised within the next five years.